 One out of three people suffer from candida.
 (To learn more about candida and its effect on your health, read The Candida Cure by Ann Boroch.)

 One important way to treat candida is to remove sugar, including fruit, coconut palm sugar, agave, artificial sweeteners, barley malt, brown rice syrup, brown sugar, etc. Pretty much anything that has sugar or turns into sugar is a no-no on the candida diet.

 Spiritual surrender has been the key to my success in quitting sugar

-At first, I thought living sugar free would be easy — considering how clean my diet already was.
+At first, I thought living sugar free would be easy.
 I was mistaken.
 Sugar is a tricky ingredient that shows up in just about everything!